bombchus/z64-music-wiki/docs/advanced/sampling/overview.md

 4. If you are not using an audiobank template, then you will need to either create an audiobank from scratch or edit an existing audiobank from *Ocarina of Time* or *Majora's Mask using* SEQ64.
 5. This is only required if the Sample Creation Tools output a `.bin` file containing your sample's loopbook ADPCM predictor data.
 6. `metadata.yml` has not been presented to or adopted by the developers of any randomizer, however it is a simple but effective system that will hopefully be adopted and added in the future.
-7. Optionally, you could inject the sample onto a decompressed ROM, however it is much more tedious and doesn't ensure that the sample will not collide with other data added by the randomizer.
+7. Optionally, you could inject the sample onto a decompressed ROM, however it is much more tedious and does not ensure that the sample will not collide with other data added by the randomizer.

 -----